Provident Bank of Maryland

-Making a name for itself in the city's financial and civic community by creating a downtown landmark headquarters building like most of the other traditional powerhouse banks, Provident purchased and did a very good historic preservation/restoration project of the former Federal Reserve Bank of Richmond's Baltimore Branch building at the northwest corner of North Calvert and East Lexington Streets across from the city's iconic symbol, the Battle Monument in the mid-1980s.
+In the mid-1980s, Provident purchased and restored the former Federal Reserve Bank of Richmond's Baltimore Branch building, at the northwest corner of North Calvert and East Lexington Streets.

 Ten years following, at Martin's 2001 retirement, he had reverted the path of the bank, making it the largest regional bank of the area, and earning himself the position of Chairman of the Maryland Bankers Association.
 His successor's errors, however, plunged the bank into the worst of the 2008–2009 "Great Recession" crisis.

 On October 15, 2008, Provident announced the acquisition of seven Chevy Chase Bank (originally Chevy Chase Savings and Loan Association, founded 1892 from Chevy Chase, Maryland in the Washington, D.C., northern suburbs of Montgomery County) branch deposits.
 The deposit base, totalling more than $40 million, was from branches located in Giant grocery stores (Landover, Maryland chain, founded in Washington, D.C.) in the Baltimore area.
 The acquisition included over 8000 commercial and retail customers.
 Provident paid a 3% net deposit to Chevy Chase Bank.

 Provident announced on December 19, 2008 that it was to be acquired by Buffalo-based M&T Bank in western New York State, (formerly Manufacturers and Traders Trust Company, founded 1856) in a $401 million stock-for-stock deal.
 The buyout was approved by Provident shareholders on April 8, 2009.

 May 22, 2009 was the final day of the old Provident Bank.
 Upon re-opening on May 26, 2009, almost all Provident locations opened with new M&T Bank signage.
 Some buildings, including training locations, were not reopened.
 In the transition, over 500 employees lost their jobs.
 This was approximately 29% of Provident's total employee base.
 All positions were non-customer facing jobs located mostly at the headquarters in Baltimore.